How To Explain KS2 Fractions For Kids: Help With Teaching Maths At Home

 Although there are written methods for converting decimals back into fractions, at this stage it’s best to focus on what’s required for the curriculum in primary school maths and for the most part simple equivalences like 0.25 being ¼ will be all that is required (knowing the eighths is helpful too such as 0.375 being the same as three-eighths).

-Tackling fractions in reasoning and problem solving
+Fractions in reasoning and problem solving in Year 6

 In Year 6, there are two papers (Paper 2 and 3) that your child will have to take as part of their SATs.